aFarkas/html5shiv/readme.md

 ### `html5.elements` option

-The `elements` option is a space separated string or array, which describes the **full** list of the elements to shiv.
+The `elements` option is a space separated string or array, which describes the **full** list of the elements to shiv. see also `addElements`.

 **Configuring `elements` before `html5shiv.js` is included.**